 Key Five – Make contact by letter.

 If you don’t have a phone number but you do have a postal or email address, draft an email or letter with some sample scripting like: “We noticed that your property was available for rent and thought that we would send through some sample materials in a tenancy preparation pack to help you find and rent to a suitable tenant.”

 If you’re able to phone them use a sample script like: “Hi Darren, it’s Deniz here again from IGT Realty.
 Just a follow-up phone to see if you have had an opportunity to take a look at the pack we gave you and also to see if you’ve found a suitable tenant?”.

-If you’re following up your letter or email use a sample script in like; “Hi Darren, just making sure you got our information pack and if you’ve found a suitable tenant at this stage”.
+If you’re following up on your letter or email use a sample script like; “Hi Darren, just making sure you got our information pack and if you’ve found a suitable tenant at this stage”.

-From here, this creates an opportunity for you to build trust, connection and rapport as they gain frustration from a property not leasing or being exposed to too many bad applicants.
+From here, this creates an opportunity for you to build trust, connection, and rapport as they gain frustration from a property not leasing or being exposed to too many bad applicants.

 Hopefully, at this point you will have become ‘front of mind’ and their next step is giving you the management to find that right tenant and manage their frustrations for them.